-A frequent guest artist and teacher at leading music schools, including the University of Michigan, University of Cincinnati College-Conservatory of Music, and the University of Washington, Mr. McInnes was named the 2004 American String Teachers Association Teacher of the Year.
-He has been associated with the Banff Centre in Canada, the Menuhin Schools in both England and Switzerland, and the Britten-Pears School for Advanced Musical Studies in England, as well as festivals at Interlochen, St. Barts, Marlboro, and Sunflower, and the International String Workshop.
+A frequent guest artist and teacher at leading music schools including the University of Michigan, the University of Cincinnati College-Conservatory of Music and the University of Washington, McInnes was named the 2004 American String Teachers Association Teacher of the Year.
+He has been associated with the Banff Centre in Canada, the Menuhin schools in both England and Switzerland and the Britten-Pears School for Advanced Musical Studies in England, as well as festivals at Interlochen, St. Barts, Marlboro and Sunflower and the International String Workshop.
 McInnes was a guest professor at the Royal Conservatory in Barcelona, the Shanghai Conservatory and the Central Conservatory in Beijing.

-USC honored Mr. McInnes with a Lifetime Achievement Award, and the International Viola Society presented him with the Silver Alto Clef, its highest honor, at the 2007 International Viola Congress in Adelaide, Australia.
+USC honored McInnes with a Lifetime Achievement Award, and the International Viola Society presented him with the Silver Alto Clef, its highest honor, at the 2007 International Viola Congress in Adelaide, Australia.

 He recently retired from professional performance, but he continues to teach and give masterclasses.